nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 3.
 The user can also choose to execute `list-s 1 m/0` where the index and `m/` status are optional parameters.

 Step 4.
-The `ListScheduleCommandParser` will be initialized to parse the user input, which it will check if `Index` and `Status` if they are `NULL` and valid, else it will throw a `ParseException`.
+The `ListScheduleCommandParser` will be initialised to parse the user input, checking for `Index` and `Status`.
+If they are provided but invalid, it will throw a `ParseException`.

 Step 5.
 The `ListScheduleCommandParser` will then create a `ListScheduleCommand` with a `Index` and `Status` representing the user's input.